 The most common reason our customers want to load test their generator(s) is for compliance.
 Many entities require you to load test your generator annually; however, this is not why you want to load bank your generator.
 When a load bank test is being performed on your generator, you are applying a load to your engine and generator set; you’re making it work.

 Typically, most generators are tested without load on it – this is equivalent to starting your automobile and never driving it on the road.
 You may find that your car will start, but when you need it to work (accelerating or climbing a step hill) it does not perform as desired.
 On generators, just like an automobile, there are different systems working together to achieve one objective.
 Essentially, we are taking our generator out on a test drive to ensure it is going to work as designed when you need it most.
+Learn more about the benefits of load bank testing below.

 Benefits of load testing: Test your engine